A Boy and His Boat

 The 1910 classic sailing yacht Tally Ho is represented here, tremendously out of tune, poorly orchestrated, and missing some rather critical notes and harmonies.
 Surely she is a musical theme beyond saving… and yet, there are still traces that indicate a long-gone beauty that was once quite glorious.

-The stage is set in Sequim, Washington, represented here by the key of Ab major.
+The stage is set in Sequim, Washington (key of Ab major).
 We are introduced to Leo, the “idiot who might be buying this boat,” who brings us into the fascinating worlds of both boatbuilding and sailing.
 We also meet Pancho the Maccaw, represented by the attention-stealing accordion, who is in Leo’s words, “perhaps the true star of the show.”
 The movement ends in England (Eb major) with Leo’s visit to Roy Childs, an old man who was once a young boy aboard the Tally Ho.

 II.
 Pounding Live Oak (ep.
 19-55)